sanketparate/Time-Series/README.md

 # Company Stock Investments

 Here is company's Stock and investment details for the last 8 years.
 We need to predict the values for the upcoming years.
-Apply time series techniques to do the predictions.
-Also, follow the proper procedure to divide your data between training, validation and testing dataset.  <br>
+Apply time series techniques to do the predictions.<br>

 <b>Stock detail years:</b> 2009 - 2017 <br>
 <b>Prediction years:</b>  2018 to 2021 <br>